datacontroller/docs.datacontroller.io/docs/mpe_datacatalog_libs.md

 More frequently changing attributes (such as size and number of tables) are stored in [MPE_DATASTATUS_LIBS](/mpe_datastatus_libs).

-To ignore additional librefs, or to trigger a scan, see the instructions [here](https://docs.datacontroller.io/admin-services/#refresh-data-catalog)
+To ignore additional librefs, or to trigger a scan, see the Refresh Data Catalog [instructions](https://docs.datacontroller.io/admin-services/#refresh-data-catalog).

 ## Columns